Rajinish0/simple-bufferOverflow-attack/README.md

 The assembly code is in shellAssem.c (with comments), to get the byte representation I opened ./shellAssem in gdb and just did `x/bx main+8`... or `x/60bx main+8`

+The assembly code that can be copied using strcpy is in shellAssem2.c (doesn't have intermediate \x00 bytes)

 # INSTRUCTIONS FOR RUNNING ./e2

 Unfortunately, ./e2 cannot be run directly.
 The problem is that the shellcode (array of chars) is stored in the chunk of memory that is not executable, so what I did was run ./e2 in gdb and as soon as ret was called from main it redirected to shellcode but before that was executed I executed the following commands